-In the beginning, there was near infinite activity in a vastly smaller region.
-Gravity was zillions of times stronger, and collisions between clumps occurred zillions of times faster.
+Gravity was zillions of times stronger, and collisions between clumps occurred zillions of times more often.
 Perhaps 99% of all collisions occurred in the first 1% of time.
-Or perhaps it was 96% of all collisions occurring in the first 3% of time.
+Or perhaps it was 97% of collisions occurring in the first 3% of time.
+The short violent spike of the young universe has faded to become a very long and very peaceful tail.
+The universe is just different now.

-The vacuum of space